 After rewatching your videos and reading the FAQ + additional resources I would like to ask you on some advice for the following.

-Would starting with a broad holistic framework with lots of cost/benefits mini analyses + mentioning of crossselling / cannabalization / implications for future (if appropiate in the case) shows you have business sense?
+Would starting with a broad holistic framework with lots of cost/benefits mini analyses + mentioning of cross-selling/cannibalization/implications for future (if appropriate in the case) shows you have business sense?

-Would you have some advice/tricks how to show the interviewer you have strong business sense/commercial awareness?
+Would you have some advice/tricks on how to show the interviewer you have a strong business sense/commercial awareness?

-I'm not sure that agree with the "exaggerate" your skills analogy.
+I’m not sure that I agree with the “exaggerate your skills” analogy.

 At the end of the day, market share is NOT really driven by using stochastic analysis to identify pricing arbitrage opportunities to maximize margins.
 It’s driven by giving customers what they want, making them happy enough to come back for more.

 At McKinsey, I’ve heard several managing partners recall client complaints about McKinsey consultants who proposed entirely impractical solutions.
 These ideas made sense on papers but were not practical in the real world.
 One example of this is presenting a solution that doesn’t take into account the organization’s culture, which any business operator would tell you can cause a lot of problems if ignored but might not seem that important to someone who hasn’t actually run a business.

 As it relates to a case, I would NOT do the following:

 “Starting with a broad holistic framework with lots of cost/benefits mini analyses + mentioning of cross-selling/cannibalization/implications for future (if appropriate in the case) shows you have business sense” as a way to demonstrate business sense –unless the case required this approach to solve it.

 What I would suggest is vocalize any business concerns that you might have, even if it doesn’t neatly and perfectly fit the framework.